Configuration file

 Site Engine Preview

-Content Studio’s preview uses an Iframe to isolate the front-end.
+Content Studio’s preview uses an iFrame to isolate the client-side assets from interfering with the Content Studio’s own.

 If your site is not working properly in preview mode, consider improving the implementation.
 Details on tuning the Site Engine CSP are described in the XP configuration documentation.